-So that argument about them using underused space, or accommodation is often pretty misleading.
-There’s a website by a New York-based activist, Murray Cox, called Inside Airbnb, that sets out the data for most of the major cities where Airbnb operates in the world, and shows the disparities between what is being claimed is the model, and the reality quite effectively.
+So that argument about them using underused space or accommodation is often pretty misleading.
+There’s a website by a New York-based activist, Murray Cox, called Inside Airbnb, that sets out the data for most of the major cities where Airbnb operates, and shows the disparities between what is being claimed is the model and the reality quite effectively.

 Although they’re really different cases there are big pressures on housing in both cities, and I’ve only talked about some of why that is.
-There are similar dynamics around speculation in Barcelona to those we have in the city centre of Manchester, and recently Spain has started to de-regulate private renting too, reducing the length of tenancies for example – and there’s also very limited social housing over there.
+There are similar dynamics around speculation in Barcelona to those we have in the city centre of Manchester, and recently Spain has started to deregulate private renting too, reducing the length of tenancies for example.
+There’s also very limited social housing over there.

-Acorn in Manchester is just part of a growing housing movement in the city that also includes the amazing Greater Manchester Housing Action, Tenants Union UK, who specialise in the the legal side of problems with renting.
-We’re also working with other groups including the Greater Manchester Law Centre, Disabled People Against the Cuts (DPAC) and Unite Community Manchester in our campaign against universal credit-related evictions.
+Acorn in Manchester is just part of a growing housing movement in the city that also includes the amazing Greater Manchester Housing Action and Tenants Union UK, who specialise in the the legal side of problems with renting.
+We’re also working with other groups including the Greater Manchester Law Centre, Disabled People Against the Cuts (DPAC) and Unite Community Manchester in our campaign against Universal Credit-related evictions.